SMK Sura: Achievements

+Litigation case

+In March 2026, the Kuala Terengganu Sessions Court dismissed a lawsuit filed by a former student against several teachers, the school principal, the Director-General of Education, and the Malaysian government over an incident on 25 October 2020 during a Home Science SPM trial at SMK Sura.

+The student was discovered hiding an iPhone in her undergarment during a surprise inspection conducted after suspicions of cheating were raised.
+She later sued the defendants alleging negligence, improper search procedures, and defamation.
+The court ruled that the inspection conducted by female teachers was reasonable under the circumstances and that the incident resulted from the plaintiff's own misconduct, and ordered her to pay RM10,000 in costs.

 Criminal case

-On September 4, 2024, a male Physical and Health Education (PJK) teacher was brought to court on four charges of Molesting a 14-year-and-9-month-old male student.
+On September 4, 2024, a male Physical and Health Education (PJK) teacher was brought to court on accusation of four charges of Molesting a 14-year-and-9-month-old male student.

 Death cases

 On December 3, 2015, the school's computer technician, Muhammad Hafiz Che Kamarudin, 31 years old, was found dead in the living room of the teachers' quarters after being missing for two days.

-On June 17, 2024, the Senior Assistant for Administration of Sekolah Menengah Kebangsaan Sura, Madam Hasnorlinda, was confirmed deceased.